krutoo/fetch-tools/README.md

 # fetch-tools

-Set of utilities for JS fetch function.
+Set of utilities for JS [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) function.

+# Goals

+- do not change `fetch` behavior, just add some features
+- able to run in browser, Node.js, Deno, Bun
+- has no dependencies

 ## Installation